ouankou/apollo/docs/training-data-processing.md

 0,RoundRobin,mm,2,5376,0,49.565180368
 0,RoundRobin,mm,3,5376,1,48.260190565
 ```
+The file stores a list of execution time for MPI rank id 0, using Apollo's RoundRobin method to go through all variables/policies, for a region named mm (matrix multiplication kernel), feature vector has value of <5376>, policies 0 or 1.

 The aggregated measures for each region can be saved into a log file.
 One example file is